timescale/pgvectorscale/README.md

 🔨 Testing
 See above for prerequisites and installation instructions.

-You can run tests against a postgres version pg12, pg13, pg14, or pg15 using
+You can run tests against a postgres version pg15 using

 cargo pgx test ${postgres_version}
 🐯 About TimescaleDB